shuyangsun/blockchain/README.md

 ## Introduction

-SSYBlockchain is a generic purpose blockchain that supports dynamic content data type, hashing function, block append validation, and block miner.
-Default implementation suits many common situations, and it is highly customizable.
-The framework utilizes C++ template programming heavily to ensure performance, security and make it less error-prone when developers extend its functionality.
+SSYBlockchain is a generic purpose blockchain library, checkout [samples](https://github.com/shuyangsun/ssy_blockchain/tree/master/samples) for some sample projects, especially [CryptoPuppy](https://github.com/shuyangsun/ssy_blockchain/blob/master/samples/sample04_cpu_crypto_puppy/cpu_crypto_puppy.cpp).

+SSYBlockchain supports different kinds of content data type, hashing function, block append validation, and block miner.
+Default implementation suits many common situations (built in string and binary data content type support), and it is highly customizable.
+The framework utilizes C++ template programming heavily to ensure performance and make it less error-prone when developers extend its functionality.

-Checkout [samples](https://github.com/shuyangsun/ssy_blockchain/tree/master/samples) for some demo projects, especially [CryptoPuppy](https://github.com/shuyangsun/ssy_blockchain/blob/master/samples/sample04_cpu_crypto_puppy/cpu_crypto_puppy.cpp)!
+## Installation

+SSYBlockchain is built and tested on the following 64-bit laptop/desktop operating systems:

+* macOS 10.13 (High Sierra)
+* Ubuntu 16.04 LTS
+* Windows 10 (with Visual Studio 2017)

+To get started, clone the source repository into a local path of your choice.

+SSYBlockchain is distributed with [CMake](https://cmake.org/), to generate build system for your platform with CMake, download the latest version [here](https://cmake.org/download/).

+### macOS

+1. Open CMake appliation, you will be given options to select source and destination location.
+Simply set source location to source file location, and binary destination to a folder of your choice.
+2. Click "Configue".
+By default macOS generates Unix Makefiles for build system, but you can select other build systems if you'd like.
+3. After project configuration is done, you can configure project options.
+Check "BUILD_SAMPLES" to build executable sample projects, by default this option is "ON".
+4. Click "Generate" to generate your build system.
+5. After project generation is done, simply go to the binary folder, and build the project (i.e., run `make all` for Unix Makefiles).

+If you chose to build sample projects,they will be inside the "samples" folder.

+### Windows

+Windows follows the same proceedure as macOS, except the default system generated is a Visual Studio solution.
+Make sure you have Visual Studio installed to open the solution.

+An alternative option is opening source file folder from Visual Studio directly.
+Microsoft started supporting CMake natively since Visual Studio 2017, checkout a simple tutorial on Microsoft's [blog](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/).

+### Linux

+There is no CMake GUI interface available on Linux platforms, the only option is to run CMake on command line.
+For CMake installation on Linux, checkout CMake's official [tutorial](https://cmake.org/install/).

+Below is the proceedure to generate build system on command line:

+1. Create a folder at a location of your choice, this will be the binary destination folder.
+2. Run `cd path_to_destination`.
+3. Run `cmake -BUILD_SAMPLES=[ON/OFF] path_to_source`.
+This will generate Makefiles at destination folder.
+4. Run `make all` to build the project.

+> Make sure `pthread` is installed on your system, it is used for CPU mining, otherwise compilation is likely to fail.

+## Introduction to SSYBlockchain

-## Basics of Block
+### Basics of Block

-A `Block` is a unit in a `Blockchain`, it contains the following information: index, time stamp of when block is created (not when block is mined), hash of previous block, hash of current block, nonce, and its data content.
+A `Block` is a unit in a `Blockchain`, it contains the following information: index, time stamp, hash of previous block, merkle root, hash of current block, nonce, and its data content.

-### Content data type and BinaryDataConverter
+#### Content data type and BinaryDataConverter

 Each `Block` type has to be constructed with a content data type and a `BinaryDataConverter`.
 Content data type is the type of data that's stored in the block, it can be C++ built-in type or a customized object type. `BinaryDataConverter` tells the block how to export its data to a binary format, this is essential because fast and efficient binary information conversion is crucial to decentralizing the open ledger.